Chemo-dynamical reconstruction of Milky Way globular cluster progenitors: Age-metallicity relations and the universality of multiple stellar populations

 \titlerunning{MW assembly history and the universality of MPs} \subtitle{}

 \abstract {Globular clusters encode the hierarchical assembly history of the Milky Way and the internal physics of multiple stellar populations.
-Reconstructing progenitor-specific age--metallicity relations requires stellar parameters free from helium-driven age biases, yet whether multiple-population properties carry an environmental imprint remains open.} {We reconstruct progenitor-specific age--metallicity relations for 69 Galactic globular clusters using homogeneous stellar parameters derived while modelling multiple stellar populations, and test whether helium-related multiple-population properties depend on progenitor origin once cluster mass and metallicity are controlled for. } {Ages, helium spreads ($\delta Y$), mean helium abundances ($\bar{Y}$), and first-population fractions ($f_{\rm P1}$) are drawn from hierarchical Bayesian colour--magnitude diagram modelling.
-Progenitor families are identified via probabilistic chemo-dynamical clustering, age--metallicity relations reconstructed within a hierarchical Bayesian framework, and multiple-population indicators tested for environmental dependence using regression models with sensitivity tests.} {Enrichment timescales are broadly consistent with $\tau \lesssim 2$\,Gyr, though individual progenitors prefer shorter values when fitted independently and inter-progenitor differences cannot be resolved at the present sample size.
-The primary distinction is the extent of chemical evolution: most systems reach $\Delta[\rm Fe/H] \simeq 1.1$--$1.3$\,dex while Sagittarius achieves $\Delta[\rm Fe/H] \simeq 1.6$\,dex and higher terminal metallicities.
-Progenitor masses identify Gaia--Sausage--Enceladus and low-energy/Kraken as the dominant events.
-Neither $\delta Y$ nor $\bar{Y}$ shows a significant progenitor dependence and the mass multiple-population scaling is indistinguishable across in-situ and accreted systems; Sequoia clusters alone show higher $f_{\rm P1}$ at fixed mass and metallicity.} {Age--metallicity relations carry fossil signatures of the chemical evolution and mass hierarchy of progenitor galaxies.
+Reconstructing progenitor-specific age--metallicity relations requires stellar parameters free from helium-driven age biases, yet whether multiple-population properties carry an environmental imprint remains an open question.} {We reconstructed progenitor-specific age--metallicity relations for 69 Galactic globular clusters using homogeneous stellar parameters derived while modelling multiple stellar populations, and tested whether helium-related multiple-population properties depend on progenitor origin once cluster mass and metallicity are controlled for. } {Ages, helium spreads ($\delta Y$), mean helium abundances ($\bar{Y}$), and first-population fractions ($f_{\rm P1}$) were drawn from hierarchical Bayesian colour--magnitude diagram modelling.
+Progenitor families were identified via probabilistic chemo-dynamical clustering, age--metallicity relations reconstructed within a hierarchical Bayesian framework, and multiple-population indicators tested for environmental dependence using regression models with sensitivity tests.} {Enrichment timescales are broadly consistent with $\tau \lesssim 2$\,Gyr, though individual progenitors prefer shorter values when fitted independently and inter-progenitor differences cannot be resolved at the present sample size.
+The primary distinction is the extent of chemical evolution: most systems reach $\Delta[\rm Fe/H] \simeq 1.1$--$1.3$\,dex, while Sagittarius achieves $\Delta[\rm Fe/H] \simeq 1.6$\,dex and higher terminal metallicities.
+Progenitor masses identify Gaia--Sausage--Enceladus and low-energy group Nas the dominant events.
+Neither $\delta Y$ nor $\bar{Y}$ shows a significant progenitor dependence, and the mass multiple-population scaling is indistinguishable across in situ and accreted systems; Sequoia clusters alone show higher $f_{\rm P1}$ at fixed mass and metallicity.} {Age--metallicity relations carry fossil signatures of the chemical evolution and mass hierarchy of progenitor galaxies.
 The extent of enrichment, but not its pace, distinguishes progenitor systems.
-Helium enrichment amplitude is primarily regulated by cluster mass and blind to environment, pointing to universal cluster-scale formation physics, with the sole robust exception of a residual progenitor dependence in $f_{\rm P1}$, suggesting the enriched-star fraction retains a secondary environmental imprint.}
+Helium enrichment amplitude is primarily regulated by cluster mass and blind to environment, pointing to universal cluster-scale formation physics.
+The sole robust exception of a residual progenitor dependence is in $f_{\rm P1}$, suggesting the enriched-star fraction retains a secondary environmental imprint.}

 \keywords{Galaxy: formation -- Galaxy: halo -- GCs: general -- stars: abundances -- methods: statistical -- Galaxy: evolution}

 \nolinenumbers